ibm-cloud-docs/sap/sap-offerings-hana-iaas-intel-bm-vpc.md

 {: caption="Table 3.
 Storage configuration of the default bare metal server deployment (boot volume)" caption-side="top"}

-In addition to these partitions, bare metal servers for VPC have 8 - 16 NVMEs – depending on their size – which need to be configured after the server deployment.
+In addition to these partitions, bare metal servers for VPC have up to 8 NVMEs – depending on their RAM size – which need to be configured after the server deployment.

 To fulfill the KPIs defined for SAP HANA, each profile needs different storage volumes that are listed in detail in the following sections. **These storage configurations are mandatory, not sample storage configurations**, because they are the tested and certified storage layouts that comply with **SAP HANA Tailored Data Center Integration** (TDI) Phase 5.
 The recommendation is to use these specifications.

 Customers who want to choose different layouts are advised to follow the [SAP HANA TDI Overview](https://www.sap.com/documents/2017/09/e6519450-d47c-0010-82c7-eda71af511fa.html){: external} and [SAP HANA TDI FAQ](https://www.sap.com/documents/2016/05/e8705aae-717c-0010-82c7-eda71af511fa.html){: external} when they configure different layouts.
 In that case, users must run SAP's performance measurement tool HCMT - see [SAP Note 2493172 - SAP HANA Hardware and Cloud Measurement Tools](https://launchpad.support.sap.com/#/notes/2493172){: external} and follow the instructions of the [HCMT guide](https://help.sap.com/viewer/product/HANA_HW_CLOUD_TOOLS/latest/en-US){: external} to check compliance with SAP’s KPIs.
 {: important}

 This holds true especially, if file shares are used for SAP HANA installations.
-They can be deployed and mounted in arbitrary ways to provide additions storage, for example for backups, as needed.
+They can be deployed and mounted in arbitrary ways to provide additional storage, for example for backups, as needed.
 For SAP HANA data and log files, however, they have to be evaluated.
 {: note}

 In any case, [SAP's recommended file system layout](https://help.sap.com/viewer/2c1988d620e04368aa4103bf26f17727/2.0.latest/en-US/4c24d332a37b4a3caad3e634f9900a45.html){: external} must be available for SAP HANA deployment.